Finally, a strategy that employees use to enhance their careers and companies use to increase workforce agility.

 Employees want clear expectations, compensation based on their real value, and opportunity for growth in their company and industry.

 Employers want and agile workforce of engaged employees who create value for the company that is relevant and measurable.

 A common definition of success is that if you work and train hard enough, you can be the CEO, a division leader, the greatest salesperson, or another great leader or best at something.
 That's motivating to the top 5 percent of people, but the other 95 percent know they will never reach lofty leadership positions or be the best at something, but they do want to be rewarded for the value they bring.

 One company changed the midpoint of their appraisal process to "Exceeds Expectations."
 Seems no one felt valued when told they only met expectations.
 That's good—most people want to be considered as better than average, but also frustrating—basing value on comparisons is a poor and demotivating strategy.

 The company has limited resources.
-The company needs a way to know the real value employees bring to improve personnel decisions and efficiently maximize the production of value for their customers.
+The company needs a way to know and build the real, measurable value employees bring to improve their personnel decisions and efficiently maximize the production of value for their customers.

 Employees will gladly increase their engagement, learn new skills, increase their accountability, and do more if they know what value looks like and are recognized for the value they bring.
 Without that recognition, they'll merely be employees waiting for specific instructions so they don't run the risk of being punished for their errors.

-The only people that like performance appraisals are those that received the biggest raises that year.
-Even executives avoid annual appraisals since they know appraisals are subjective.
+The only people that like performance appraisals are those receiving the biggest raises that year.
+Even executives avoid annual appraisal interviews and ratings since they know they are subjective.

 Technology is always the answer, right?
 Yet migrating current employee evaluation methods to technology solutions only broadcasts the same wrong perceptions more efficiently.